lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/04-SQL-queries/README.md

 ## Background & Objectives

 Now it is time to perform more complex SQL queries and especially `join` queries to read data from multiple tables with join criteria.
-To be an expert in `join` queries, [here it is](http://www.w3schools.com/sql/sql_join.asp)
+To be an expert in `join` queries, [read this](http://sql.sh/cours/jointures)

 ## Specs